GamalerioJoaquin/Morphological-Classification-of-Galaxies/README.md

 ## Current State

 As of now, the repository contains two notebooks.
-This notebook serves as a comprehensive exploration of the dataset, encompassing data curation and visualization.
+The first one serves as a comprehensive exploration of the dataset, encompassing data curation and visualization.
 Additionally, there is an unsupervised learning analysis focused on the dataset's tabular aspects, excluding the image-related components.

 Please note that this project is a work in progress, and updates will be provided as new developments unfold.
 Your feedback and contributions are highly welcome.
 Thank you for your interest in the Morphological Classification of Galaxies project!